ShahzainAhmed/SumOf-N-NaturalNumbers/README.md

 # Sum of N Natural Numbers:
-program to find the sum of N natural numbers.
+## This is a Python Program to find the sum of first N Natural Numbers.